davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 For instance, I might declare `private int speed;` to store the current speed of my vehicle objects.
 I could declare `private String firstName;` to store the first name of `Student` objects.

-1. Modify the `Triangle` class to store a new instance variable, its `area` and its `perimeter`.
+1. Modify the `Triangle` class to store two new instance variables, its `area` and its `perimeter`.
 It doesn't matter if they go first or last in line of your instance-variable section.
 Before you declare each one, you ought to be thinking ahead --- what kind of data do they hold?
 Integers?
 Strings?
 Doubles?
 Choose the right data type, and declare them now.

 2. Back in the BlueJ workbench, create a new `Triangle` instance and inspect its state by double clicking it.
 You should see the two new instance variables you just declared, but alas, they are showing up as zeroes.